ABI-Software/ABIBook/tutorials/embc13/scenario1/opencor.rst

 **Command line equivalent** ::

    hg add n62.cellml
-   hg commit -m "adding an initial copy of the Noble (1962) cardiac cellular electrophysiology model to the workspace."
+   hg commit -m "Adding an initial copy of the Noble (1962) cardiac cellular electrophysiology model to the workspace."

 While we have the model open in OpenCOR, we should have a go at annotating some of the variables in the model.
 Full instructions for this can be found in the :ref:`OpenCOR CellML annotation view <OpenCOR-cellmlannotationviewplugin>`.
-First we will follow the :ref:`example given in those instructions <OpenCOR-annotateACellmlElement>` for annotating the ``sodium_channel`` component.
+First, we will follow the :ref:`example given in those instructions <OpenCOR-annotateACellmlElement>` for annotating the ``sodium_channel`` component.

 The first step is to switch to the :guilabel:`Editing` mode (1) and select the ``sodium_channel`` component for annotation (2).
 We will be using the ``bio:isVersionOf`` as the qualifier for this annotation (3) and searching for terms related to ``sodium`` (4).